Spironolactone for PMS

 How It Works

 Taken only during the premenstrual phase, spironolactone blocks the body's use of the hormone aldosterone, which causes fluid retention in the body.
-This has a diuretic effect, eliminating excess salt and water in the body.
+This has a diuretic effect, eliminating excess salt and water from the body.

 Why It Is Used

 Spironolactone is sometimes used when bloating, water retention, and weight gain are the main symptoms of PMS.